AndBobsYourUncle/zodiac_genetic/README.md

 Organisms that do not exceed the unfit level also die off.

 It obviously doesn't work that well, but it was fun trying to implement something like this.

+## Running It

+Just clone and run `ruby cypher.rb`.
+I coded this with Ruby 2.5.1.
+If you run `ruby -v` and get something lower, I'd recommend installing RVM and using it to install the latest Ruby version.